Coach Brian Drent

 He was an assistant men’s basketball coach at Worthington Community College and an assistant baseball coach at Millard North High School and an assistant basketball coach at Millard South High School in Nebraska earlier in his career.

-Coach Steve Drent
+Assistant Coach Steve Drent